Bob Weir: Career

 On April 25, 2013, Weir collapsed onstage during a Furthur performance at the Capitol Theater in Port Chester, New York.
 The band finished the show without him.
 He performed with the band two days later in Atlantic City, but on April 29 a representative announced that Weir would be "unable to perform in any capacity for the next several weeks" for unspecified reasons.
 Weir resumed performing that summer.

 On April 23, 2014, The Other One: The Long Strange Trip of Bob Weir premiered at the Tribeca Film Festival directed by Mike Fleiss husband of Miss America 2012, Laura Kaeppeler.

 On August 10, 2014, Weir abruptly canceled all of his upcoming appearances, according to The Huffington Post, "The cancellations include all shows for the rest of the year with his band Ratdog, as well as a concert with Furthur".
 According to Jambase, Ratdog performed without Weir in Las Vegas in July 2014.
 "A statement from the venue said Weir was 'under the weather'."

 In early July 2015, Weir joined the other original living members of the Grateful Dead —Mickey Hart, Bill Kreutzmann, and Phil Lesh — for three shows at Soldier Field in Chicago.
 These four surviving members (known as the "Core Four") were joined by Jeff Chimenti on keys and Phish's Trey Anastasio on lead guitar and shared vocals, and Bruce Hornsby on piano.
 The reunion was 20 years nearly to the day since the band's final concert with Jerry Garcia at the same venue in 1995.
 "Fare Thee Well: Celebrating 50 Years of Grateful Dead" was billed as the original four members' last performance together.
 Based on demand, two additional Fare Thee Well concerts were added to the series, performed in late June 2015 at Levi Stadium in California.

 On October 5, 2015, Weir performed with Ratdog at a special celebratory 60th Birthday Bash for Steve Kimock.
-It was the first time Ratdog had performed again since the aforementioned cancellations of his 2014 summer tour.
+It was the first time Ratdog had performed since the cancellations of his 2014 summer tour.

-In late 2015 Weir teamed up with former Grateful Dead bandmates Mickey Hart and Billy Kreutzmann as well as guitarist John Mayer, bassist Oteil Burbridge and keyboardist Jeff Chimenti to form Dead & Company.
+In late 2015, Weir teamed up with former Grateful Dead bandmates Mickey Hart and Billy Kreutzmann as well as guitarist John Mayer, bassist Oteil Burbridge and keyboardist Jeff Chimenti to form Dead & Company.
 They played 22 shows starting at the end of October, concluding with a four show New Year's run including two shows in San Francisco and two in Los Angeles, ending with a three set show on New Year's Eve.
-The band continues to tour regularly.
+The band concluded its final tour on July 16, 2023, at Oracle Park in San Francisco.
+On January 31, 2024 the band announced a residency at Sphere in Las Vegas, Nevada, to begin in May 2024.
+While eighteen shows were announced initially, the residency was extended to thirty shows, ending in August 2024.